What happened to my Amiga?

 The wires between the keyboard and the computer mainly consists of the keyboard stuff, but there are

-a few extra wires for the reset button, the LED, and the freeze button from the TFC III.
+a few extra wires for the reset button, the LED, and a freeze button.

-On the rear we now find the joystick ports and the power button for the C64.
+On the rear we now find the joystick ports and the power switch for the C64.

 The C64 motherboard, assy 250469, is placed at the bottom of the case.
 I've already cut another hole in the rear